Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 Q: Few historians.

-The issue that began had nothing to do with the Community History Program necessarily, but we became aware of the New York Architectural Terra-Cotta Company.
-The office building of the New York Architectural Terra-Cotta building was under the Queensboro Bridge, just south of the Queensboro Bridge.
-Susan Tunick became — who is an expert in terra cotta, all things terra cotta — became engaged in rescuing this building, became aware of this building and then wanted to preserve this building.
-And I don’t know how she found me exactly, but somehow I was with the Astoria Historical Society and LaGuardia Community History Program — at this point, I might have left LaGuardia and was now at the CUNY Graduate School in Urban History — and we had a long campaign to try and designate the Terra-Cotta Building.
+The issue that began had nothing to do with the community history program necessarily, but we became aware of the New York Architectural Terra-Cotta Company.
+The office building of the New York Architectural Terra-Cotta building was under the [Ed Koch] Queensboro Bridge, just south of the Queensboro Bridge.
+Susan Tunick became—who is an expert in terra cotta, all things terra cotta—became engaged in rescuing this building, became aware of this building and then wanted to preserve this building.
+And I don’t know how she found me exactly, but somehow.
+I was with the Astoria Historical Society and LaGuardia Community History Program—at this point, I might have left LaGuardia and was now at the CUNY Graduate School in urban history—and we had a long campaign to try and designate the Terra-Cotta Building.

-He’s also on the Board of Estimate.
-The way the Landmarks law worked is that everything has to go to the Board of Estimate.
-So if we get Donny, Don Manes, to support a designation, the other borough presidents will go along and then the mayor and everyone else will go along and it’s assured.
-If Donald Manes opposes it, and he did have a history of overturning designations at the Board of Estimate, we engaged in discussions to try and strategize how do we get this designate.
-We weren’t at all sure that the Landmarks Commission would designate this only to have it turned back.
+He’s also on the [New York City] Board of Estimate.
+The way the [New York City] Landmarks Law worked is that everything has to go to the Board of Estimate.
+So if we get Donny, Donald Manes, to support a designation, the other borough presidents will go along and then the mayor and everyone else will go along and it’s assured.
+If Donald Manes opposes it, and he did have a history of overturning designations at the Board of Estimate.
+We engaged in discussions to try and strategize how do we get this designate.
+We weren’t at all sure that the [New York City] Landmarks [Preservation] Commission [LPC] would designate this only to have it turned back.
 They had turned back the Steinway Village row houses and they had also turned back the Triboro Theater in Queens, so they may have been a little gun shy.

 So Susan put together a group of us and we would meet regularly.
-It involved me, from the Greater Astoria Historical Society, Tony Wood, Susan Tunick, and Laurie Beckleman, who at that time I believe was at the Landmarks Conservancy.
+It involved me, from the Greater Astoria Historical Society, Tony [Anthony C.] Wood, Susan Tunick, and Laurie Beckelman, who at that time I believe was at the [New York] Landmarks Conservancy.

-But we did secure his vote even though it was difficult because Citibank either owned the property or was buying the property.
+But we did secure his vote even though—it was difficult because Citibank either owned the property or was buying the property.
 So we have the Democratic power structure in Queens, Citibank, Queens’s waterfront, and money floating around, and the idea that they would designate it was a little unusual.
-So that was my first taste of preservation.
-I believe the Municipal Art Society gave one of their awards — they used to give awards to community groups and preservation and do-good city people — and I believe Greater Astoria got one of those awards early on because of this campaign and getting it designated.
+That was my first taste of preservation.
+I believe the Municipal Art Society [MAS] gave one of their awards—they used to give awards to community groups and preservation and do-good city people—and I believe Greater Astoria got one of those awards early on because of this campaign and getting it designated.
 Even though Greater Astoria hadn’t done much except be the Queens group on the ground.

-I’m still in graduate school and thinking about — I’m doing a dissertation on Queens because I started out at the Community History Program at LaGuardia Community College as the researcher, executive director.
+I’m still in graduate school and thinking about—I’m doing a dissertation on Queens because I started out at the community history program at LaGuardia Community College as the researcher, executive director.
 When I went to graduate school the idea is find a topic that is searching for its historian.
 Queens had no academic history about it, so that’s what I decided to do.
 In that capacity, I would go to the Queens Borough Public Library to do research.
 I encountered people who had done writing about Queens.
-And in moving in those circles, I encountered Nina Rappaport who was then the director of the Sunnyside Foundation.
+In moving in those circles, I encountered Nina Rappaport who was then the director of the Sunnyside Foundation.

 Now the Sunnyside Foundation was a non-for-profit founded to do good work in historic Sunnyside Gardens, which was not a historic district but was protected by special zoning and their efforts were to create the gradual improvement of Sunnyside Gardens to bring it back to its historic self, its historic character.
 So that’s their mission.
 I got involved with Nina and we decided to create something called the Queensborough Preservation League.
 It began with individuals and organizations, the Greater Astoria Historical Society, the Sunnyside Foundation, and whatever other groups were out there in Queens.